diegoherranz/pic-longest-path-calculator/README.md

 Introduction
 ---------------

-*PIC Longest Path Calculator (PLPC)* is a Python tool to calculate the maximum number of cycles required to execute a PIC function reading a hex file.
+*PIC Longest Path Calculator (PLPC)* is a Python tool to calculate the maximum number of cycles required to execute a PIC18 (16-bit instruction bus) function reading a hex file.
 It also shows the maximum execution time at a specified frequency from the number of cycles calculated before.

+It's useful for critical or real-time system which need to know the worst-case maximum execution time of a routine.

-Execution starts at specified address and ends when a RETURN, RETLW or RETFIE instruction is found\footnote{It has to be a RETURN, RETLW or RETFIE with empty call stack so if a call is made, the return instruction in that rutine doesn't make \productstring{} end.}.
+Execution starts at specified address and ends when a return-like instruction (RETURN, RETLW or RETFIE) is found on the same level, i.e. if another function is called, the return from that function does not make PLPC end.